3 Great Routines to Define Abs Quickly

 - Five sets of 20 crunches.

-- Five sets of 20 sit-up crunches: lie on your back and place your hands under your buttocks.
+- Five sets of 20 crunches (sitting-up): lie on your back and place your hands under your buttocks.
 Then, raise your legs about two inches off the ground and slightly raise one of them higher than the other.
 Do one up and one down, alternating between them.
 Don’t touch the ground.

 - Five series of a one minute plank.

-- Three sets of planks for 45 seconds, with knee to elbows: in this exercise you must put yourself in the plank position and bring one knee to the elbow, alternating between your legs.
+- Three sets of planks for 45 seconds, with a knee to elbow: in this exercise you must put yourself in the plank position and bring one knee to the elbow, alternating between your legs.

 Of all the routines, this one is the most demanding.
 But everyone can do it.
 The important thing is to keep the pace that your body allows.
 Abdominals are a group of muscles, therefore different exercises must be combined to work them completely.
 Since our goal is to burn fat, this routine combines fat burning exercises and high intensity interval trainings.

 Repeat this routine two or three times each week, accompany it with a good diet and you’ll be ready to show off your abs in no time.
 This routine is quite demanding, but remember one of our secrets: perseverance.
-If you’re constant, you will feel proud to see everything you can achieve.
+If you’re constant, you’ll feel proud of everything you can achieve.

 - Jump the rope: you can jump the rope any way you want.
 If you don’t have a rope, it’s okay, do the exercise simulating that you have it.